openservicebrokerapi/servicebroker/spec.md

 bindable as they were before depreciation.
 Deprecation MUST NOT effect the usability of existing Service Instances and Bindings.

-The Service Broker SHOULD allow the Platform to continue to provision new Service Instances of the deprecated service or plan.
+The Service Broker MUST allow the Platform to continue to provision new Service Instances of the deprecated service or plan.

 ## Synchronous and Asynchronous Operations